DMovies - Your platform for thought-provoking cinema

 At 110 minutes, Mandoob is gripping enough as a crime thriller, supported by Aldokhei’s realistic and compassionate performance.
 The plot is not without some loose ends, causing viewers to drift away inadvertently at times.
 The adrenaline-fuelled grand finale has a little surprise in store.
 An interesting little film worth a viewing.

-Night Courier (Mandoob) is in the Official Selection of the 41st Turin International Film Festival.
+Night Courier (Mandoob) was in the Official Selection of the 41st Turin International Film Festival, when this piece was originally written.
+In cinemas on Friday, August 30th.

 By Victor Fraga - 30-11-2023